rp03217/select-from-MIST-where-grade-a-/README.md

 ![3](https://github.com/user-attachments/assets/07b962b5-4bf0-4433-8f26-094ad190250b)

 Query 2 allows managers to look at statistics for performance benchmarking and rankings within the SEC.
-This can also be used as a head coach evaluation to see which head coach and their team is exceeding above average with this confernce.
+This can also be used as a head coach evaluation to see which head coach and their team is exceeding above average with this conference.